TiagoCoder2022/spotfiy-page-clone/README.md

 ## Usage

-By opening the `index.html` file in your internet browser, you will have access to the Spotfy homepage cloned in this project.
+By opening the `index.html` file in your internet browser, you will have access to the Spotify homepage cloned in this project.

 ## Used Technologies